cdddg/py-clean-arch/README.md

 │   │   ├── dependency_injection.py
 │   │   └── unit_of_work.py
 │   │
-│   ├── controllers/          - External interfaces like HTTP & GraphQL endpoints.
+│   ├── controllers/          - External interfaces like REST & GraphQL endpoints.
 │   │   ├── graphql/          - GraphQL components for a flexible API.
-│   │   └── http/             - RESTful API routes and controllers.
+│   │   └── rest/             - RESTful API routes and controllers.
 │   │                           ('Frameworks and Drivers' and part of 'Interface Adapters' in Clean Architecture) │   │
 │   ├── usecases/             - Contains application-specific business rules and implementations.